 The grim reality is that the health of many businesses will be worse off once the world emerges from the COVID-19 lockdown.
-To stay afloat and make a speedy recovery, many adversely affected businesses may need to seek professional turnaround and restructuring advice in order to craft a transformation initiative suited to today’s unique challenges.
+To stay afloat and make a speedy recovery, many adversely affected businesses may need to seek professional turnaround and restructuring services or advice in order to craft a transformation initiative suited to today’s unique challenges.

 Crisis Phases Before Insolvency

 Before attempting to design a transformation initiative, it’s important to know where your business stands.
 A business may go through three crisis phases before it becomes insolvent, namely:

 - Profitability Crisis

 Here, the financial performance of a business is healthy, but it is no longer competitive in the marketplace.
 A business experiencing a strategic crisis is often characterized by declining profitability even though it might not yet see a decline in top line revenue.
 The lag time between the decline in revenue and profitability may be due to several reasons that include an increase in cost of sales and the inability to proportionately distribute this additional cost to customers, engaging in ineffective and costly marketing campaigns, an increase in competition resulting in further deterioration of margins and the inability to penetrate into new and more profitable markets or segments.

 Many businesses in the strategic crisis phrase may have already tried modifying their existing strategy, but without success.
 They usually still have a relatively healthy balance sheet and can make a timely resurgence by generating a clearer picture of key issues and reevaluating existing strategy.
 This can be achieved through the following:

 - Top-down analysis of the business and development of a performance improvement strategy where all employees share this common goal